kevinliu-ez/Ez-S316-viewer/README.md

 * Preview mode:
 ![](https://github.com/kevinliu-ez/Ez-S316-viewer/blob/master/README/EzS316Viewer.png)
   * To capture the 3D RGB point cloud of the scene, please short press (<0.5 second) key 'p'.
-The virtual camera may locate behind the axis mark (the opened window shows only GREEN, BLACK and RED blocks), pressing 'r' after the windows opened is recommended.
+The virtual camera may be located behind the axis mark (the opened window shows only GREEN, BLACK and RED blocks), pressing 'r' after the windows opened is recommended.
   * To exit, please short press (<0.5 second) key 'q'.

 * Point Cloud mode: